sharkblue58/php-laravel-invoice/README.md

 <img src="https://github.com/sharkblue58/php-laravel-invoice/blob/main/public/assets/gallery/invovice1.png" width="200">
 </div>

+## Contributing Guidelines

+To contribute to this project, please follow these steps:

+1-Fork the repository.
+2-Create a new branch for your contribution.
+3-Make your changes.
+4-Commit your changes with a descriptive message.
+5-Push your branch to your fork.
+6-Open a pull request against the upstream repository.

+ **_NOTE:_** Please make sure to follow the coding style guide and testing guidelines when making your contributions.

 ## Deployment:

 To deploy the project to production, you can use a variety of methods, such as Laravel Forge, Capistrano, or Deployer.